|Nutrition Facts (per serving)|

 Use a spatula to turn the salmon mixture into the loaf pan.

 - Salmon loaf with white mushroom sauce: Make the salmon loaf as instructed.
-While it's baking, prepare the mushroom sauce.
+While it is baking, prepare the mushroom sauce.
 Combine 1 cup milk, 1 cup cream, and 1/4 cup chicken broth in a small saucepan over medium-high heat on the stove.
-In a skillet on a separate burner, heat 1 tablespoon olive oil and saute 10 ounces of chopped white mushrooms for 10 minutes.
+In a skillet on a separate burner, heat 1 tablespoon olive oil and sauté 10 ounces of chopped white mushrooms for 10 minutes.
 Remove the mushrooms from the pan, and melt 3 tablespoons unsalted butter in the skillet.
-Add 3 tablespoons all-purpose flour and whisk for 2 minutes.
+Add 3 tablespoons of all-purpose flour and whisk for 2 minutes.
 Add the hot milk mixture, continuing to whisk until the sauce is smooth.
 Cook for about 6 minutes until the sauce is thickened.
 Remove from heat, add the mushrooms, and season with salt and pepper.

 - Gluten-free: Replace the breadcrumbs with 3 tablespoons of almond meal or tapioca or 1 1/2 tablespoons of coconut flour.

 - Tuna loaf: Replace the salmon with the equivalent amount of canned, drained, flaked tuna.